Interiors & Colour Consultancy Service

 However, there's a definite trend for the colours of nature in paint at the moment as we all appreciate the great outdoors more due to being cooped up during lockdown and I would advocate exploring these.

-I also enjoy seeing an increased mix of old and new which may be down to the influences of the nostalgic loving 'Cottage Core' and 'Regency Core' home trends in addition to the difficulty of obtaining new items due to Covid-19 restrictions (factories shut etc) and Brexit.
+Also enjoying seeing an increased mix of old and new which may be down to the influences of the nostalgic loving 'Cottage Core' and 'Regency Core' home trends in addition to the difficulty of obtaining new items due to Covid-19 restrictions (factories shut etc) and Brexit.

 Who are you biggest interior influences/where do you get your inspiration from?